SantoriniDave.com

 Best villa with private pool for couples in Oia.

-Luxurious hotel with opulent suites and villas featuring outdoor jacuzzis or cave pools, large private balconies/terraces, and magnificent views of the caldera and volcano.
+Luxurious hotel with opulent suites and villas featuring outdoor jacuzzis or cave pools, large private balconies/terraces, and magnificent sunset views.
 Located just steps from Oia Castle, guests can use the heated outdoor pool, Mediterranean bar serving light meals and drinks, and spa at the sister Aspaki by Art Maisons hotel nearby.

 Oia Mansion